Lead a Bible Study Lesson

 Second, consider how long your group gets to meet.

-Either case, always read the main Bible passage(s) for the lesson.
-Otherwise, you are spending your group time on man’s word rather than God’s revealed word and your response to it.
+- Either case, always read the main Bible passage(s) for the lesson.
+Otherwise, you are spending your group time on human words rather than God’s revealed word and your response to it.

-6. Pray for Jesus to apply what “we’ve learned in our lesson.”
+- Pray for Jesus to apply “what we’ve learned in our lesson.”

 When you only have an hour or less: